iblech/instiki-cli/README.md

 [Check exactly how similar using *It's All Text!* in combination with *emacsclient* is.]

+## Working with terminal multiplexers like screen

+The following simple-minded script starts *instiki-cli* in the current screen window and opens the editor in a new window as soon as the entry has been downloaded.

+    #!/bin/bash

+    wikidir=~/wiki  # change to your needs

+    screen bash -c '
+        file="`basename "$1"`"
+        echo "* Waiting for \"$file\" to become available..."

+        cd "$0"
+        while :; do
+            sleep 0.1
+            [ -e "$file" ] && break
+        done

+        vim -c "set tw=0" "$file"
+    ' "$wikidir" "$1"

+    cd "$wikidir"
+    instiki-cli "$1"

 ## Shortcomings

 *instiki-cli* was written for my personal use.
 It is not polished in any way.